Temwani Chilenga

 Temwani Chilenga (born c.1997) is a Malawian teacher who founded an orphanage in Lilongwe.
 She started the Zoe Foundation and she was awarded the Commonwealth Points of Light award.

 Life

 Chilenga was born in about 1997.
 She was the fifth of seven children born to a meteorologist and a teacher.

-She too became a teacher She cared about her students and having realised that some were orphans, she started the Zoe Foundation which in time looked after about 100 orphans.
+She initially worked as a journalist before she trained in Dowa and became a teacher working at the St. John Convent Primary School.
+She cared about her students and having realised that some were orphans, she started the Zoe Foundation which in time looked after about 100 orphans.

 She teaches at Chambu Primary School in the Area 25 community of Lilongwe.
 60% of children do not complete primary education in Malawi even though the education is nominally free.
 Poor children cannot meet the small additional charges made by the school and orphans particularly need to find food and other essentials.
 Chilenga uses part of her salary and money from well-wishers to assist her pupils.
 Nearly a hundred children received school uniforms and home-grown food and many more benefit from the water tap,an improved classroom and learning materials.